1c0n1c/frameless/README.md

 You can use this to speed up any project for personal or commercial work.
 All I ask is you keep attribution information.

 This project was created by <a href="http://sangiorg.io">Chris Sangiorgio</a> of <a href="mediazoomdesign.com">Media Zoom Design</a>

+We are now in BETA.
+Let us know what you think, make your own contributions!